 This explains why scientists behave like the proverbial blind men arguing over what an elephant is.
 To the blind man feeling the trunk “an elephant is like a branch of a tree.”
 To the others touching the belly, tail, and a leg, an elephant is like a “wall,” a rope” or a “column.”
 Locked in their dopamine-induced need to be right by proving others wrong the blind men remain oblivious to the possibility that they’re all missing the big picture.

 “Science is a bit like the joke about the drunk who is looking under a lamppost for a key that he has lost on the other side of the street, because that’s where the light is.
 It has no other choice.” – Noam Chomsky

-Which brings us back to the reason dopamine addiction hasn’t been and will not be “discovered” until a few dynamic scientists find the honestly, courage, integrity, intelligence, and willingness to start looking where they don’t want to look = admit to being dopamine addicts.
-As long as dopamine addiction remains easy to dismiss, dopamine addicts will be free to deny that they are addicts while continuing to indulge their addictions.
-As an added inducement to remaining oblivious, they get to elevate their esteem (and score a bonus dopamine hit) by deluding themselves into thinking they’re too smart to believe in dopamine addiction.
-This leaves the dopamine addicts controlling scientific institutions very little incentive to open their eyes and look at facts they don’t want to see because they can’t disprove them.
+Which brings us back to the reason dopamine addiction hasn’t been and will not be discovered until a few dynamic scientists find the honestly, courage, integrity, intelligence, and willingness to start looking where they don’t want to look = at their own addictions.
+As long as dopamine addiction remains easy to dismiss, researchers will be free to deny that they are addicts while continuing to indulge their addictions.
+As an added inducement to remaining oblivious, they get to elevate their esteem (and score bonus dopamine squirts) by deluding themselves into thinking they’re too smart to believe in dopamine addiction.
+This leaves the dopamine addicts controlling powerful institutions little incentive to look at facts they don’t want to see because they can’t disprove them.

 Without a paradigm shift, the evidence pointing to dopamine addiction’s existence and growing complications will remain clusters of scattered dots that dopamine keeps scientists not wanting to connect.